gel1has3/CDS-WEB-APP/README.md

 Publications

-The results of have so far been published in Medinfo'21, MobiHealth'21, JHIDC, PLOS ONE, INDABA'18, and md4sg'19.
+The CDS WEB-APP outcomes have already been published and presented in Medinfo'21, MobiHealth'21, JHIDC, PLOS ONE, INDABA'18, and md4sg'19.

 Key features